 My Journey With Smoking

 Giving up cigarettes is one of the most successful things I have ever done in my life.
-Prior to June of 1995, I thought I would be hooked on nicotine and cigarettes until the end of my life.
+Before June 1995, I thought I would be hooked on nicotine and cigarettes until the end of my life.
 Smoking seemed like such a necessary and permanent habit—just like eating and sleeping.
 How could I stop after 28 years?

 Well, I did quit and begin the third chapter of my life.
 In this article I recollect my early life before starting to smoke, life as a smoker, how and why I quit smoking, and my current life as an ex-smoker.

 Life Before Smoking

-Although I was born and grew up in the family of a smoker, I never had an interest or desire to smoke when I was young.
+Although I was born and grew up in the family of a smoker, I never had any interest or desire to smoke when I was young.
 My dad was a smoker, but he rarely smoked in the house in front of my sisters, brother, and me.
 My mother never smoked, and although many of my uncles and aunts smoked, I never saw them that much.
 I guess you can say that I was mostly in a non-smoking environment through the end of high school.
 There were kids in high school who did smoke, but I never hung out with them.
 After I went away to college, I never really lived or associated that much with smoking friends.
 There was absolutely no peer pressure or temptation for me to get started smoking.

 Why And How I Started to Smoke